federicomor/federicomor/README.md

   </i></summary>
 Well, as I said, I enjoyed studying complex topics of advanced mathematics, but what I especially loved was exploring how to turn them into real-world applications through computational means.
 For example, in Optimization, we learned how to translate a problem into a mathematical formulation and then solve real instances of that problem by writing some kind of computer program.
 In Stochastic Dynamical Models, we studied how Markov Chains could help to model real-world scenarios, like customers flow into a shop or the spread of an infectious disease, allowing us to analyse such contexts through mathematical lenses – or, you know, by just coding another simple program.  <br>
 And finally, in my thesis, I worked on refining the theoretical formulation of a Bayesian clustering model for spatio-temporal data, incorporating covariates information and handling the presence of missing data, as well as rewriting more efficiently the MCMC sampling algorithm of the model.
 Simply put: a model that is more flexible, and execution times almost halved compared to the original implementation. <br>
-So, in short, I enjoy (and, I guess, this is what I am "expert" in) tackling complex problems through a mathematical approach, followed by a real implementation through some coding.
+So, in short, I enjoy (and, I guess, this is what I am "expert" in) tackling complex problems through a mathematical approach, followed by a real implementation of the solution through some coding.
 </details>

 <details>